 When traveling to Peru you will enter the country in Lima city, the capital.
 The city has in past years had a bad reputation for being dirty and dangerous, but in recent years, the city has undergone a change and now is known for having some of the best food in the world.
-A basic meal or Menu as they are known will cost you around US$5, you will get soup, a Peruvian second, and a drink, this will keep you going all day.
+A basic meal or Menu as they are known will cost you around US$5, you will get soup, a main dish, and a drink, this will keep you going all day.
 This is a good reason to include Lima in your Peru travel itinerary.

 Peru has a great network of intercity buses and depending on the service, you can catch a bus from Cusco to Puno, where Lake Titicaca is located, for around US$30 per person on a luxury bus with lunch and your own personal television.

 While in Peru, you will be interested in some travel tours Peru.
-There are all number of tours to choose from in all areas of Peru.
+There is a big number of tours to choose from in all areas of Peru.
 In the Southern Peruvian city of Arequipa, you might consider taking a 2-day excursion to the naturally spectacular Colca Canyon.
 If you have not heard of the Canyon, it is one of the deepest in the world and the views are memorable.
 See the Condor in full flight as they soar above your head, not afraid of humans that are viewing them from the edge of the Canyon.
-A 2-day tour without hotel could cost anything from US$80 to US$200 per person.
+A 2-day tour without a hotel could cost anything from US$80 to US$200 per person.

-Shopping in Peru can be a highlight, there is much to buy in the many shops and market located all over Peru.
+Shopping in Peru can be a highlight, there is much to buy in the many shops and markets located all over Peru.
 Depending on your spending habits, you may spend a little or you may take home many different souvenirs.

 Another thing to consider on your Peruvian vacation is Security in Peru.
-While Peru is a third world country it is not as dangerous as people think, you will need to be sensible and not walk down any dark alleys as in other major cities in the world Peru is no different.
+While Peru is a third world country it is not as dangerous as people think, you will need to be sensible and not walk down any dark alleys, as in other major cities in the world, Peru is no different.

 Peru cost of travel is something to consider when you book your holiday.
 Take the time to do some research and sit back and enjoy your trip.